-If you work an office job more than likely you will be writing memorandums.
-A memorandum is quite easy to put together.
-At its most basic form memorandums, or memos for short, are just a short form of a letter.
+If you work in an office, you likely have to write memorandums.
+A memorandum, or memo for short, is quite easy to put together.
+In their most basic form, memorandums are just a short form of a letter.
 There may be a heading written in bold or italics for emphasis.
 Additionally, the memo may address a certain issue or request permission to do something from an upper level executive.

 Here are a few quick tips for writing effective memorandums: